Taxation in India

 Direct Taxes

 A direct tax can be defined as a tax that is paid directly by an individual or organization to the imposing entity (generally government).
 A direct tax cannot be shifted to another individual or entity.
-The individual or organization upon which the tax is levied is responsible for the fulfillment of the tax payment.
+The individual or organization upon which the tax is levied is responsible for the fulfilment of the tax payment.

 The Central Board of Direct Taxes deals with matters related to levying and collecting Direct Taxes and formulation of various policies related to direct taxes.